-The correct PD is particularly imporant for a multi-focal lens, as there are multiple viewing fields which are adjusted on the basis of the PD supplied.
+The correct PD is particularly important for a multi-focal lens, as multiple viewing fields are adjusted based on the PD supplied.

 It is frequently left off the prescription (although it’s usually recorded in your file), since having your PD empowers you to purchase eyeglasses from any supplier, not necessarily with the office of the person who does the exam.

 PDs may be indicated in a variety of ways – You might be given numbers such as 63/60.
 This would mean that you use 63 as your PD for single vision distance, or a multi-focal pair of glasses.
 The smaller number would be used only when converting the prescription to single-vision reading glasses.
 You may be given fractional PD measurements, right side and left side, and split PDs may be written as 30.5/31, for example.